Carlos Takam

-Armand Carlos Netsing Takam (born 6 December 1980) is a Cameroonian-French professional boxer.
-He has challenged once for the unified WBA (Super), IBF, and IBO heavyweight titles in 2017.
-At regional level, he has held multiple heavyweight championships, and challenged once for the Commonwealth title in 2021.
+Armand Carlos Netsing Takam (born 6 December 1980) is a Cameroonian-French former professional boxer who competed from 2005 to 2023.
+He challenged once for the unified WBA (Super), IBF, and IBO heavyweight titles in 2017.
+At regional level, he held multiple heavyweight championships, and challenged once for the Commonwealth title in 2021.
 As an amateur, he represented Cameroon at the 2004 Olympics.

 Early life

 Carlos Takam was born in Douala, Cameroon.
 He competed as an amateur boxer for his home country of Cameroon.
 He later moved to France and holds French citizenship.

 Amateur career

 Takam competed at the 2003 All-Africa Games in Abuja, Nigeria, Takam captured the bronze medal in his weight division.

 In 2004 he represented his native country, Cameroon, at the 2004 Summer Olympics in Athens, Greece but was beaten in the round of sixteen by Egypt's Mohamed Aly.
 Takam qualified for the Athens Games by winning the gold medal at the 1st AIBA African 2004 Olympic Qualifying Tournament in Casablanca, Morocco.
 In the decisive final of the event he defeated Angolan fighter Georgio Cabta.